New to orchestra, or struggling to remember what every common orchestral term means? Look no further.

 Bariolage: A passage, often in Bach but in Brahms and elsewhere, where the fingers are held down over several strings and the bow oscillates between the several strings.
 The Bach E Major Partita is a notorious example.
 Very impressive sounding; not so hard once you get the trick of it.

-Bartok pizzicato: Pluck the string vertically by snapping and rebounds off the fingerboard of the instrument creating a “snap” sound.
+Bartok pizzicato: Pluck the string vertically and it rebounds off the fingerboard of the instrument creating a “snap” sound.

-Bouncing bow: This is not just spiccato, which is an off-the-string, at-the-sounding-point technique of very small up and down bows, originating from the wrist, but a host of other definitions with very fine distinctions as to their meanings. {Worthy of further study are: saltando, saltante, saltato, saltellato, saltellando, sautellé.}
+Bouncing bow: Can mean one of various techniques.
+This is not just spiccato, which is an off-the-string, at-the-balance-point technique of very small up and down bows, originating from the wrist, but a host of other definitions with very fine distinctions as to their meanings. {Worthy of further study are: saltando, saltante, saltato, saltellato, saltellando, sautillé.}

 Col Legno: Passage where the sound is produced by striking the wood of the bow against the string(s).
 One should not use one’s best bow in this type of passage, particularly if the bow is expensive.